-Gulf Formaldehyde Company (GFC), a Qatari Private Shareholding Company incorporated in the State of Qatar, whose 70% of shares are owned by QAFCO and 30% of shares are owned by Qatar Industrial Manufacturing Company (Q.P.S.C.).
-GFC is engaged in the production and sale of Urea Formaldehyde Concrete.
+Gulf Formaldehyde Company (GFC), a Qatari Private Shareholding Company incorporated in the State of Qatar, whose 70% of shares are owned by QAFCO and 30% of sh

 Qatar Melamine Company (QMC), a Qatari Private Shareholding Company incorporated in the State of Qatar, and wholly owned by QAFCO.
 QMC is engaged in the production and sale of Melamine.
 During 2023, based on an internal review, the Group is considering transferring of the QMC's assets to QAFCO through a merger process.
 As of 31 December 2024, the merger process is contingent upon further approvals and the fulfilment of legal and regulatory requirements.